Virginia: Statehood

 In the decade following the French and Indian War, the British Parliament passed new taxes which were deeply unpopular in the colonies.
 In the House of Burgesses, opposition to taxation without representation was led by Patrick Henry and Richard Henry Lee, among others.
 Virginians began to coordinate their actions with other colonies in 1773 and sent delegates to the Continental Congress the following year.
 After the House of Burgesses was dissolved in 1774 by the royal governor, Virginia's revolutionary leaders continued to govern via the Virginia Conventions.
 On May 15, 1776, the Convention declared Virginia's independence and adopted George Mason's Virginia Declaration of Rights, which was then included in a new constitution that designated Virginia as a commonwealth.
 Another Virginian, Thomas Jefferson, drew upon Mason's work in drafting the national Declaration of Independence.

 After the American Revolutionary War began, George Washington was selected by the Second Continental Congress in Philadelphia to head the Continental Army, and many Virginians joined the army and revolutionary militias.
 Virginia was the first colony to ratify the Articles of Confederation in December 1777.
 In April 1780, the capital was moved to Richmond at the urging of Governor Thomas Jefferson, who feared that Williamsburg's coastal location would make it vulnerable to British attack.
-British forces under Benedict Arnold did take Portsmouth in December 1780, and raided Richmond the following month.
+In January 1781, Benedict Arnold's British forces raided Richmond before establishing a base at Portsmouth.
 The British army had over seven thousand soldiers and twenty-five warships stationed in Virginia at the beginning of 1781, but General Charles Cornwallis and his superiors were indecisive, and maneuvers by the three thousand soldiers under the Marquis de Lafayette and twenty-nine allied French warships together managed to confine the British to a swampy area of the Virginia Peninsula in September.
-Around sixteen thousand soldiers under George Washington and Comte de Rochambeau quickly converged there and defeated Cornwallis in the siege of Yorktown.
+Around 16,000 soldiers under George Washington and Comte de Rochambeau quickly converged there and defeated Cornwallis in the siege of Yorktown.
 His surrender on October 19, 1781, led to peace negotiations in Paris and secured the independence of the colonies.

 Virginians were instrumental in writing the United States Constitution.
 James Madison drafted the Virginia Plan in 1787 and the Bill of Rights in 1789, and Virginia ratified the Constitution on June 25, 1788.
 The three-fifths compromise ensured that Virginia, with its large number of slaves, initially had the largest bloc in the House of Representatives.
 Together with the Virginia dynasty of presidents, this gave the Commonwealth national importance.
 Virginia is called the "Mother of States" because of its role in being carved into states such as Kentucky, and for the numbers of American pioneers born in Virginia.